1994 Pacific typhoon season: Tropical Storm Ruth

 An area of thunderstorm activity formed between Orchid and Pat on September 23.
 The system developed, becoming Tropical Depression 30W on September 24.
 A day later, the cyclone achieved tropical storm strength.
 Ruth moved northeast within a general southwest flow regime, as the smaller tropical cyclone named Pat approached from the northeast.
 By September 26, the two cyclones merged, and the resultant cyclone recurved east of Japan.

 Tropical Depression 31W

 On September 26, an upper-tropospheric circulation separated from an upper-level trough that was situated northwest of Hawaii, and began moving westward towards the International Date Line.
 This tropical upper tropospheric trough also had deep convection associated with low-level cloud lines, which suggested that a low-level circulation possibly existed.
 It crossed the Dateline on September 27, with the convection persisting.
 The system continued to organise and became a tropical depression the next day, despite lacking in deep convection.
-The depression never strengthened into a tropical storm, and lacked deep convection for most of its existence.
 It recurved eastward and weakened on October 3, and the final warning was issued.
-No damage or casualties were reported.